zacharyallen66/zacharyallen66/README.md

 ### 👋 Hi,
 I'm a data-driven economist and analytics specialist based in Southern Nevada, currently working at UNLV on research projects for public-sector and economic development clients.

-My journey into data began in 2008 building bots and automation scripts using Simba and Pascal, which later evolved into structured analytics during my military service as an all-source intelligence analyst.
+My journey into data began in 2008 building bots and automation scripts using Simba and Pascal, which later evolved into structured analytics during my military service.
 Through that role, I developed foundational skills in advanced Boolean logic, data structuring, and system-level querying — sharpening my analytical reasoning long before transitioning to formal data science roles.

 Since then, I've expanded into Python, R, SQL, STATA, and ArcGIS Pro — combining my economics background with machine learning, spatial analytics, and statistical modeling to deliver actionable insights for governments, universities, and the public good.